wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab7_Email_Advanced.md

 ## Step 4.
 Enhancing Routing based on a Subject
-In this task, you will be checking the **Subject** for **Cisco Live** text.
+In this task, you will be checking the **Cisco Live** text in **Subject**.
 If it is not there, the task will be closed with the auto-reply message "There is no Cisco Live text in your subject".
 The branch node allows you to split your flow based on conditional statements without the need to write any custom code.
 You can configure multiple branches within a single node.
-The node uses a top-down sequential approach to evaluate the conditions.
 The supported conditions are:\
     - Equals\
     - Not equals\
     - Less than\